DeckofAdventures/TheGame/1_Mechanics/03_CharacterCreation.md

 - Hearts   ♥️ : Life       ❤️‍
 - Spades   ♠️ : Conjuring  ⚡️

 Dealers are given special abilities based on their primary suit.
-First, `MISSING` modifier.
-Second, `MISSING` Suit Mechanics that can be used as an action a number of times equal to their level per long rest.
+First, drawing a card of your primary suit grants a +1 modifier.
+At 2nd Level, Dealers gain access to Suit Mechanics that can be used as an action a number of times equal to their level per long rest.
 Cards used in this manner are put directly in the discard pile without inspection.
-The number of cards drawn in this manner `MISSING`.
+Half the number of cards drawn in this manner, up to 4, serves as an additional modifier on a check before the outcome is known.

 - Diamonds ♦️ : Offense Dealers have explosive damage but they run out of gas really fast.
-They can choose to *burn* up to 3 cards to `MISSING` attack draw.
+They can choose to *burn* cards to add to the modifier of an attack draw.
 - Clubs    ♣️ : Defense Dealers have a strong foundation and can take the big hits.
-They can choose to *bury* up to 3 cards to `MISSING` AC until the start of their next turn.
+They can choose to *bury* cards to `MISSING` AC until the start of their next turn.
 - Hearts   ♥️ : Life Dealers are fluid and flexible to adapt the situation.
-If they are in the presence of an ally who fails a check, they may *toss* up to 3 cards and `MISSING`
+If they are in the presence of an ally who misses a check, they may *toss* cards to add to the modifier of the missed check.
 - Spades   ♠️ : Conjuring Dealers deploy all sorts of mechanisms for drawing the eye of enemies away from their allies.
-They can *scrap* up to 3 cards and `MISSING` enemy draw.
+They can *scrap* to subtract from the DC (down to a minimum of 0) an enemy attack.

 ## Using Experience Points